LeonidSavtchenko/Arachne/README.md

 Documentation

-Usage and API documentation can be found at https://pythonhosted.org/nengo/.
+Usage and API documentation can be found at https://github.com/LeonidSavtchenko/Arachne/Instructions.docx

-Development

-Information for current or prospective developers can be found at https://pythonhosted.org/nengo/dev_guide.html.